 Original article published January 26, 2021

 Insurance is foundational to the risk transfer strategies of every organization.
 If an insurer can’t, or won’t, pay out promptly then the consequences can be catastrophic.
 One lesson learned from 2020 is that coverage may not be applied exactly when the enterprise needs it most.
 Unless data is unified between traditional risk and enterprise risk managers, the organization could be blind to a large threat from insurance risk transfer strategy that fails to transfer risk.

 Just as 9/11 forced an across-the-board reconsideration of physical security processes, the pandemic has brought a similar reckoning to enterprise risk.
 The PwC Ireland article COVID-19: Considerations for risk management notes how dramatically perspectives have shifted:

-“Chief Risk Officers (CROs) and the heads of risk and leadership teams are familiar with managing the largest risks to achieve the organisation's strategic goals.
+“Chief Risk Officers (CROs) and the heads of risk and leadership teams are familiar with managing the largest risks to achieve the organization's strategic goals.
 Current circumstances, though, are something entirely new.
 Previous assumptions may no longer be valid.
-Applying a risk management lens can help eliminate or minimise the impact of COVID-19 on your business' strategy and help you prepare for the new normal.”
+Applying a risk management lens can help eliminate or minimize the impact of COVID-19 on your business' strategy and help you prepare for the new normal.”